Patricia Morrow: Acting career

 Morrow usually appeared on television and made her debut in 1953, when she got the role of Constance Philbrick in I Led 3 Lives.
 She also played bit parts in several films, including Ma and Pa Kettle at Home (1954), Artists and Models (1955), The Bad Seed (1956), and The Wrong Man (1956).

 Morrow later got supporting roles in films and started guest starring in several series in the 1960s, including Leave It to Beaver, My Three Sons and Perry Mason.
 In 1964, she got her first and only lead role in a film, a musical called Surf Party.
 She got more recognition when she landed the role of Rita Jacks in the soap opera Peyton Place.
 Despite only being contracted for a few episodes, she played the role for four years, between 1965 and 1969.
 During the show's run, Morrow became highly popular among the crowd.

 Morrow reprised the role from 1972 to 1974 in Return to Peyton Place.
 She initially declined the role, saying she could not combine working five days a week on the show with law school.
 However, she accepted a contract of two working days a week and she motivated her return by saying: "I really can't turn down money.
 I have to use what earning power I have right now.

-Morrow made her final screen appearance in 1985, playing yet again Rita Jacks in the made for television film Peyton Place: The Next Generation.
+Morrow made her final screen appearance in 1985, playing Rita Jacks yet again in the made for television film Peyton Place: The Next Generation.